binduwavell/generator-alfresco/README.md

 source_templates
 ```

-Notice that we provide a `run-without-springloaded.sh` in addition to the default
+Notice that for SDK 2 we provide a `run-without-springloaded.sh` in addition to the
-`run.sh`.
+default `run.sh`.
 The generator automatically makes these executable.
 There are some other
 helpful scripts in the `scripts` folder.

 As part of the generation process, we actually copy the `repo-amp` and `share-amp`
 folders to `source_templates`.
 That way we have SDK specific instances of these
 folder structures that we can use later on when you want to add **Source AMPS**
 to your project.